Greeley, Colorado: Health care

+North Colorado Medical Center opened in 1904, and is the primary medical facility for Weld County.
+In 2019, UCHealth opened Greeley Hospital.

+Police

+Founded in 1871, the Greeley Police Department is one of the ten largest police departments in Colorado, employing 64 non-sworn members, and 157 sworn members.

+Since 2006, the Greeley Police Department has received more than $2.3 million of tactical military equipment from the United States Department of Defense.

 Transportation

 Public transportation in Greeley is provided by Greeley-Evans Transit (GET), which operates seven local bus routes across Greeley.
 Since January 2, 2020, GET operates a regional bus service called the Poudre Express which connects Greeley to Fort Collins and Windsor.
-Express Arrow also operates buses to Denver and Buffalo stopping at multiple other cities along the way.
+Express Arrow also operates buses to Denver and Buffalo, Wyoming, stopping at multiple other cities along the way.
+Air service is routed through Greeley–Weld County Airport.